Colorectal Cancer

 Chemotherapy: drugs that can disintegrate cancer cells by different mechanisms.
 It can be given intravenously via a tube placed into a vein or orally as a tablet or capsule.
 A patient may receive 1 drug at a time or a combination of drugs in a certain number of cycles over time.
 It can be combined with radiation therapy in rectal cancer to improve disease control and facilitate surgery.

-Chemotherapy used in adjuvant setting:
+Chemotherapy used in perioperative setting:

 • 5-fluorouracil (5-FU)